dsheiko/ng-template/README.md

 { foo: true }
 ```

-We can pass rendering helpers (e.g.g transformers) with the scope:
+We can pass rendering helpers (e.g. transformers) with the scope:
 ```
 data-ng-if="decorator(foo)"
 {